pyhys/minimalmodbus/docs/develop.rst

 Webpage
 ------------------------------------------------------------------------------
-The HTML theme on http://minimalmodbus.sourceforge.net/ is the Sphinx 'Default' theme.
+The HTML theme on http://minimalmodbus.sourceforge.net/ is the Sphinx 'sphinx_rtd_theme' theme.

-* The colors etc are adjusted in the :file:`doc/config.py` file.
-* Header sizes are adjusted in the :file:`doc/_static/default.css` file.
-* The sourceforge logo is displayed using the custom template :file:`doc/_templates/sourceforgelogo.html`.
-Add ``'sourceforgelogo.html'`` to ``html_sidebars`` in the :file:`doc/config.py` file.

-Note that Sphinx version 1.1.2 or later is required to build the documentation.
+Note that Sphinx version 1.3 or later is required to build the documentation.

 Notes on distribution